OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gentle-introduction.md

 <PublicPreviewBannerPartial />

-This introduction is for developers who are interested in learning about Stylus, a new way to write smart contracts in popular programming languages, like Rust, alongside the EVM.
+This introduction is for developers who want to build on Arbitrum using popular programming languages, like Rust.
+This capability is made possible by Stylus, a new way to write EVM-compatible smart contracts using your favorite programming languages.

 ### In a nutshell:

 - Stylus lets you write smart contracts in programming languages that compile down to WASM, such as **Rust, C, C++, and many others**.
 - Rich language support already exists for Rust: you can use the Stylus SDK and CLI tool to **start building today.**
-- Stylus smart contracts benefit from **Arbitrum's full EVM equivalence** thanks to a second, coequal WASM virtual machine.
+- Stylus smart contracts benefit from **Arbitrum's EVM equivalence** thanks to a second, coequal WASM virtual machine.
+- Solidity contracts and Stylus contracts are fully interoperable.
+In Solidity, you can call a Rust program and vice versa.
 - Stylus contracts are over **an order of magnitude faster with significantly lower gas fees** due to the superior efficiency of WASM programs.
 - **Memory is 100-500x cheaper** in Stylus, enabling new use cases now that consuming RAM is viable on the blockchain.